apache/jena/CONTRIBUTING.md

 ### Legal

-All contributions are understood to be made as contributions to the Apache Software Foundation by the person makign the pull request.
-These are then incorporated into the project codebase and licnesed under the Apache License 2.0.
+All contributions are understood to be made as contributions to the Apache Software Foundation by the person making the pull request.
+These are then incorporated into the project codebase and licensed under the Apache License 2.0.

 You, as an individual, must be entitled to make the contribution to the project.
-If the contrbution is part of your employment, please arrange this before making the contribution.
+If the contribution is part of your employment, please arrange this before making the contribution.

 For a large contribution, the project may ask for a specific Software Grant from the contributor.

-If in doubt, or you have any questions, ask on the dev@jena.apache.org mailing list.
+If in doubt, or if you have any questions, ask on the dev@jena.apache.org mailing list.
 Legal issues are easier to deal with if done before contributing, rather than after.